 Awards and Fellowships

-Ninth International Conference on Electromechanically Active Polymer (EAP)
+transducers” at the Ninth international conference on Electromechanically Active Polymer (EAP) transducers &

 2018-2019 “Profile” – the annual report of the Swiss National Science Foundation

 2018-2019 Annual report of the ETH board “Actuators instead of motors”

 2016 Advanced Science News: “An All-Organic Elastomeric Electret Composite”

 2018 – present ETH Zürich: Lecturer of the course “Introduction to Macromolecular Chemistry” and the polymer part of the course